How To Get In A Proper Offensive Lineman Stance

 Offensive linemen, however, need to be able to move in a 360-degree radius with balance and precision.
 This is why the two stances are different.

-In short, a three point stance, the players will have their knees bent, toes directly ahead, and three forward fingers on the ground.
+In short, in a three-point stance, the players will have their knees bent, toes directly ahead, and three forward fingers on the ground.
 This is where the 3 points come in (2 feet and 1 hand on the ground).

 You don’t want to tip off if it’s a run, on obvious running downs.
 Everything should look the same on every down.

-In a two point stance, you don’t want too much weight going forward or backward, but rather a balance coiled up stance.
+In a two-point stance, you don’t want too much weight going forward or backward, but rather a balanced, coiled-up stance.
 Keep the chest level down as you don’t want to tip any off in obvious passing situations.

-Many power running teams will use the two point stance or the three point stance.
+Many power-running teams use the two-point or three-point stance.

 Depth